Matthew 26:57-75

 57 Then those men who had taken hold of Jesus took him to Caiaphas's house.
-Caiaphas was the most important priest.
+Caiaphas was the leader of the priests.
 The teachers of God's Law and the important Jews were meeting there together with Caiaphas.

 58 Peter followed Jesus into the yard of Caiaphas' house.
 But he did not go near Jesus.
-He sat down in the yard with the police who worked in the temple.
-He wanted to see what would happen.
+He sat down in the yard with the guards who worked in the temple.
+He waited to see what would happen.

 59 The leaders of the priests and all the Jewish leaders wanted to punish Jesus with death.
 So they tried to find some people who would say things against Jesus that were not true.
 60 Many people did come.
 And they said things against Jesus that were not true.
 But still the Jewish leaders could not find a reason to kill Jesus.